 > Why You Need Animated Infographics In eLearning

-Another hint is to employ voice-overs – not only can it makes the course livelier, but it also conducts more information you’re trying to convey to your students.
+Another hint is to employ voice-overs – not only can it make the course livelier, but it also conducts more information you’re trying to convey to your students.

 As a teacher, you need to provide your students with the feeling that they’re attended to.
 That would encourage their engagement in the course.
 Enhanced interest means more motivation, resulting in more engagement.

-E-lecturers should prove that they care for their e-students by clearing up all of their queries minutely, building your module with materials suit their preferences.
+E-lecturers should prove that they care for their e-students by clearing up all of their queries minutely and building your module with materials that suit their preferences.
 For absent students missing the e-meeting, record the lesson and afterward send out the link.
 This works as well for other students who want to re-watch that simultaneous session.

-In virtual classes, students can easily feel lonely because there’re no other visible classmates to interact then and there.
+In virtual classes, students can easily feel lonely because there are no other visible classmates to interact with then and there.
 That’s why if the lecturers want to help the students get involved in the course, they should consider the nature of course content, as well as providing visual aids and developing projects that require learners to interact regularly with one another.

-By “interact” we mean giving the students the opportunity to join practical operations such as group assignments, peer reviews, and discussions.
+By “interact” we mean allowing the students to join practical operations such as group assignments, peer reviews, and discussions.
 This way, even the shiest e-students could connect with the rest of their virtual class, like they’re part of it.
 And so, will strive to engage more with the lesson.

 Conclusion